 But remember that the stats above are not very representative because choosing the right company plays a crucial factor in your success!
 It might be significantly higher or lower depending on the professionalism of the tour company you choose.

-The price can slightly vary from company to company, but the average one is 2.000 US$ per person for a 7-days Machame route.
+The price can slightly vary from company to company, but the average cost is US $2,000 per person for a 7-day Machame trek.
 This is more or less how much I paid for my route.
 The price includes all the park fees, guides, cooks, porters, tents, food, usually 1 night of accommodation before the hike and usually also an airport transfer.
 Visa costs, personal expenses, trekking clothes, and tips are not included.

-You can find some companies offering the same tour for 1.800 US$ but I would carefully read all their reviews on the internet – there are not many costs to cut on, they will either be saving money on you, either on their staff’s salary.
+You can find some companies offering the same tour for US $1,800 (considering you go in 2) but I would carefully read all their reviews on the internet – there are not many costs to cut on, they will either be saving money on you or on their staff’s salary.

-I strongly advise against any company that is cheaper than 1.800 US$, this might be even dangerous for your life.
-Chances are the guides will be unprofessional (don’t mind the licenses, things can still be bought in Tanzania), will leave you in a dangerous situation, there might be a lack of communication because they might not speak good English, the food will be non-existent and tents and other equipment will be in horrible conditions.
+I strongly advise against any company that is cheaper than US $1,800; it might even be dangerous for your life.
+Chances are the guides will be unprofessional (don’t mind the licenses, things can still be bought in Tanzania), they could leave you in a dangerous situation, there might be a lack of communication because they might not speak good English, the food could be non-existent and tents and other equipment could be in horrible conditions.

-As I have been told by my guide, the majority of Kili tour companies (excluding the super cheap ones) have an almost identical menu because it is proven to work.
+As I was told by my guide, the majority of Kili tour companies (excluding the super cheap ones) have an almost identical menu because it is proven to work.

-The cooks are doing their best to give you high-energy food, many fruits, and vegetables.
+The cooks are doing their best to give you high-energy food, along with many fruits and vegetables.
 We had fried eggs for breakfast, soups and some meat for lunch and soup and pasta for dinner.
-There is always plenty of hot drinks such as tea, coffee and powder hot chocolate that you can access at any time when you are in the camp.
+There are always plenty of hot drinks such as tea, coffee and powdered hot chocolate that you can have at any time when you are in the camp.

 The food is served 3 times a day in a special dining tent (sometimes you will be given a lunch box for eating during the day) where you will be able to sit normally without bending over.